fchimpan/gh-workflow-stats/README.md

 Flags:
   -a, --actor string            Workflow run actor
   -A, --all                     Target all workflows in the repository.
 If specified, default fetches of 100 workflow runs is overridden to all workflow runs.
+Note the GitHub API rate limit.
   -b, --branch string           Workflow run branch.
 Returns workflow runs associated with a branch.
 Use the name of the branch of the push.
   -C, --check-suite-id int      Workflow run check suite ID -c, --created string          Workflow run createdAt.
 Returns workflow runs created within the given date-time range.